henriqueoliveira/kohana-twig/guide/kohana-twig/syntax/basic.md

 Base Template
 ~~~~~~~~~~~~~

-This template, which we'll call ``base.html``, defines a simple HTML skeleton
+This template, which we'll call ``base.twig``, defines a simple HTML skeleton
 document that you might use for a simple two-column page.
 It's the job of
 "child" templates to fill the empty blocks with content: